Wasaren postpones fall sports; Adirondack voting; Foothills may go forward

 The Whitehall Board of Education met Monday and voted to opt out of playing sports during the fall.
 Hadley-Luzerne athletic director Gary Wilson, however, said his school has voted to play sports.

-Section II announced last week that it was canceling fall championships, but left it up to individual leagues whether to play low- and moderate-risk sports in the fall.
+Section II later announced that it was canceling fall championships, but left it up to individual leagues whether to play low- and moderate-risk sports in the fall.

 A Wasaren League press release on Monday said: “Significant discussions took place considering the increased risk of exposure to COVID-19, contact tracing, transportation, scheduling and the safe management of sporting events.
 The superintendents agreed that the focus in September and October should be on the safe and healthy reopening of schools.”